 The doctors didn't give a great prognosis for Olivia's future when she was first diagnosed, but what one doctor did say was to just forget all expectations of her and her future and just enjoy her for who she is.
 At the time I thought no, no, she will be fine, she will catch up in no time.
 But I have learnt to just take the days as they come.
 I encourage Olivia and I do her physio exercises everyday but I don't think, "Why isn't she doing this yet!"
 I just think, "I can't wait for the day she does this and how amazing it will feel that our hard work shows"

 Hello everyone, I’m Bex and I’m the proud mummy of Luna.
 She was diagnosed in September 2016 at four months, but she was having seizures from as early as eight weeks old.
 Unfortunately it was misdiagnosed as Startle Reflex a number of times.
-Luna had a successful course of Prednisolone and has been seizure free since November 2016.
+Luna had a successful course of Prednisolone.

 Since her diagnosis, as a family we have had an amazing amount of support both medically and personally and finding the IS support group gave us so much hope and knowledge and continues to do so.